Removal

-1. The thermostat is housed in a housing that bolts to the side of the water pump.
+1. The thermostat is located in a housing that is bolted to the side surface of the water pump.

-2. Disconnect the negative cable from the battery.
+2. Disconnect the negative battery cable.
 Drain the cooling system as described in Chapter 1.

-3. Loosen the clamp and disconnect the thermostat cover from the body (see fig. 4.3).
+3. Loosen the clamp and remove the thermostat cover from the housing (see fig. 4.3).

-Pic.
-4.3.
-Loosen the clamp and disconnect the coolant hose from the thermostat cover (4-cylinder petrol engine)
+Fig. 4.3.
+Loosen the clamp and disconnect the cooling hose from the thermostat cover (4-cylinder petrol engine)

-4. Turn away bolts of fastening and remove a cover of the thermostat from the case.
-If the lid is stuck, tap it gently or rock it back and forth.
-Do not use the lever so as not to damage the mating surfaces (see fig. 4.4).
+4. Loosen the mounting bolts and remove the thermostat cover from the housing.
+If the cover is stuck, gently tap it or rock it back and forth.
+Do not use a lever to avoid damaging the mating surfaces (see fig. 4.4).

 Examination

-6. For a rough test of the thermostat, hang it on a wire in a container of water.
-Heat the water to a boil - the thermostat should open.
-If it doesn't open, replace it.
+6. To roughly check the thermostat, hang it on a wire in a container of water.
+Heat the water to boiling - the thermostat should open.
+If it does not open, replace it.

-7. Using a thermometer, it is possible to determine the lingering temperature of the thermostat opening.
-Compare with technical data.
+7. Using a thermometer, you can determine the minimum opening temperature of the thermostat.
+Compare with the technical data.
 The opening temperature is also indicated on the thermostat.

-8. A thermostat that does not close when the water cools should also be replaced.
+8. A thermostat that does not close when the water cools down should also be replaced.

 Installation